TankerHQ/tconcurrent/doc/2-coroutines.md

 with the coroutines-TS on compliant compilers.
 In stackful mode, such a code will trigger an assertion failure.

+Due to a limitation in Boost Context, canceling a coroutine from a `catch` clause is also impossible and will trigger an assertion failure.
+Note that this works fine with the stackless coroutines.

-It is also not legal to call `TC_AWAIT` in a destructor since a destructor cannot return a `cotask`.
+It is not legal either to call `TC_AWAIT` in a destructor since a destructor cannot return a `cotask`.
 In stackless mode, it will not compile.
 In stackful mode, it may trigger undefined behavior.

-Due to a limitation in Boost Context, canceling a coroutine from a `catch` clause is impossible and will trigger an assertion failure.
-Note that this works fine with the stackless coroutines.